 FAQs

-The cost of the birth centre is $650+GST.
-This is not covered by Alberta Health Services.
+The cost of the birth centre is $650 (no GST).

 More details about fees and refunds here.

 If you have supplementary health insurance/benefits plan through your employer, this expense may be submitted by you and reimbursed as a “Private Hospital Room” expense.
 It may also be claimable through your Health/Wellness Spending Account. **Please note: we do not direct bill to your insurance company and we have no information regarding what your plan will cover.
 Please call them directly to find out.
+If you need specific details on your invoice, let manager know after booking.

 You can also claim the birth centre fees from your income tax as a medical expense.